ProgrammersOfVilnius/pov-check-health/check-health.rst

   Example: ``checktoomanyproc_pgrep_full 2 '/usr/bin/java -jar /usr/share/jenkins/jenkins.war'``

+checkthreads <min> <pgrep-args>
+  Check that a process has at least <min> threads.

+  Uses pgrep <pgrep-args> to find the process.
+Shows an error if pgrep finds nothing, or if pgrep finds more than one process.

+  Useful to detect dying threads due to missing/buggy exception handling.

+  Example: ``checkthreads 7 runzope -u ivija-staging``

+checklocale <locale> <pgrep-args>
+  Check that a process is running with the correct locale set.

+  Uses pgrep <pgrep-args> to find the process.
+Shows an error if pgrep finds nothing, or if pgrep finds more than one process.

+  Looks at LC_ALL/LC_CTYPE/LANG in the process environment.  <locale> can be a glob pattern.

+  Background: this is useful to detect problems when a system daemon's locale differs depending on which sysadmin used their ssh session to launch it (or if the daemon was started at system startup).

+  Example: ``checklocale en_US.UTF-8 runzope -u ivija-staging``

+  Example: ``checklocale '*.UTF-8' runzope -u ivija-staging``

 checkram [<free>[M/G/T]]
   Check that at least <free> metric mega/giga/terabytes of virtual memory are free.